nikolas-rauscher/ARDI-Scholarly-QALD/README.md

 Our goal is to build a Question Answering system capable of answering questions related to the scholarly domain.
 To achieve this, we utilize an approach that involves:

-1. **Context Creation:** We extract relevant information from various data sources, including:
+1. **Information Extraction:** We extract relevant information (triples) from 3 data sources, including:
     - DBLP KG
     - OpenAlex KG
     - Wikipedia
 2. **Evidence Matching and Verbalization:** We employ evidence matching techniques to identify relevant information within the context and then verbalize it into a format suitable for question answering.
 3. **Zero-Shot Prompting and Fine-tuning:** We leverage pre-trained language models and fine-tune them for question answering using the created context.
 We experiment with both zero-shot prompting and fine-tuning approaches.